griffio/griffio.github.io/_posts/2015-09-18-Clojure-Applied-Review.md

 The appendices discuss the roots of Clojure influenced from LISP and the elements that make up the Clojure language.
 The process of “Practicing and Thinking” in Clojure is guided by core principles outlined in the second appendix.

 **What is a Practitioner**?
 A Practitioner will often choose the most direct idiomatic solution rather than the one that involves mastery of the implementation.
-Although the book only mentions “Practitioner” in the title, completing the book, we can take it to mean a professional developer who specialises in the application of Clojure within their team’s product or open source software.
+Although the book only mentions “Practitioner” in the title, completing the book, we can take it to mean a professional developer who specialises in the application of Clojure within their team’s project or open source software.